smart-edge-open/edgeservices/README.md

   Make sure the proxy is configured properly in the operating system, according to Section 6.2 of this guide (Proxy Setup).
 If the problem still persists, run the ` yum clean all` command as root user and run the shell script again.

 * Connectivity issues
-  - If a script cannot fetch packages from the internet, make sure no firewall blocks connections to the external services on the internet on TCP port `21,80,443` and UDP `53` or Proxy ports
+  - If a script cannot fetch packages from the internet and ends with error message, make sure no firewall blocks connections to the external services on the internet on TCP port `21,80,443` and UDP `53` or Proxy ports
-  - Some fetched packets might get corrupted when downloading; remove the following folders:
+  - Some fetched packets might get corrupted when downloading - if it is GO language package, remove the following folder and run failing Ansible script again.
     ```
     # rm -rf /root/go
+    ```
+  - Commands print error about missing `urllib3` package.
+Reinstall this package as follows and run failing Ansible script again.
+    ```
+    # pip uninstall -y urllib3`
+    # pip install urllib3
     ```

 * Log files
   - Each run of a script produces a log file in repository `./scripts/ansible/logs` subfolder.
 It contains the same output as the operator received on the console when running the automation script.